hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 The second line is the function declaration and here we try to stick to [pandas' interface](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.count.html){:target="_blank"} so that integration with existing codebases is as seamless as possible.
 In this case, we need to define the `axis` and `numeric_only` parameters, with their respective default values.

 On the last line of code we actually perform the counting on each of our columns' values.
-If you are familiar with PyKX, you most likely have used `pykx.q` to run Q code from Python, and this is exactly what is going on here.
+If you are familiar with PyKX, you most likely have used `pykx.q` to run q code from Python, and this is exactly what is going on here.
 We are running `count each` on our `res` value.

 But wait a minute, what does `res` contain?
 Well, that's a good question.
 In order to understand that, first we need to take a look at what `preparse_computation` does.